RevansiddappaRevansiddappa/M2-Embedded_Ultrasonic_Distance_Measurer/1_Requirements/Readme.md

 #### Weaknesses
 - It is very sensitive to variation in the temperature.
 - It has more difficulties in reading reflections from soft, curved, thin and small objects.
+#### Opportunities
+- They have greater accuracy than many other methods at measuring thickness and distance to a parallel surface.
+- Their high frequency, sensitivity, and penetrating power make it easy to detect external or deep objects.
+#### Threats
+- Limited testing distance
+- Inaccurate readings
+- Inflexible scanning methods